 Friends from the media:

-Good morning!
-Welcome to the press conference today.
-I’m glad to meet you again.
-I will brief you the situation of the business performance in January-May and that in May 2016, and answer the questions of your concern.
+Welcome to the Press Conference today.
+I’m glad to see you again.
+Next, I will brief you the business performance in October 2015, and answer your questions.

 I. Market performance